 Duplicate keywords happen when one of two or more of your ads are using the same keyword list.
 It's best to avoid having duplicate keywords in your account.
-Google shows only one ad per advertiser for a particular keyword, so there's no need to include the same keywords in different ad groups or campaigns, unless you're promoting your mobile app on Google Play.
-If two of your active ads are using the same keywords, they are essentially competing against each other instead of other advertisers.
+Google shows only one ad per advertiser for a particular keyword, so there's no need to include the same keywords in different ad groups or campaigns.
+It’s okay to have the same keyword in different match types in the same account if you want to use different bids or creatives.

 Before you begin